Ka Mooolelo Hawaii

 ISBN 0-945048-00-9.

-Available here for the first time in Englilsh, the only Dutch account of a voyage to the Hawaiian Islands in the early nineteenth century.
+Available here for the first time in English, the only Dutch account of a voyage to the Hawaiian Islands in the early nineteenth century.
 Jacobus Boelen visited Hawai‘i in 1828 on his round-the-world trading voyage.
-He portrays the last days of the sandalwood trade and the important role of the sea-captain merchant in the early period of Hawai‘i’s relations with resident and visiting foreigners.
+He portrays the last days of the sandalwood trade and the important role of the sea-captain merchant in the early period of Hawai‘i’s relations with residents and visiting foreigners.
 He shows the contrasting conditions of the lives of ali‘i and commoners and the character of Honolulu as a port town.

 The Diaries of David Lawrence Gregg: An American Diplomat in Hawaii, 1853–1858